nickcoleman/hook-use-combined-reducers/README.md

 Pass `state` and `dispatch` down via [React's Context API](https://reactjs.org/docs/context.html).

-An example is shown below -- but, it's same as if you'd used a single useReducer to generate state and dispatch.
+An example how I use it is shown below -- but, it's same as if you'd used a single useReducer to generate state and dispatch.

-As an alternative, you can also pass state and dispatch down via props.

 ---

-### 1. Setup Context Example
+### 1. Setup Context

 In `src/context.js`